2t2c/Covid19-Medicare-App/README.md

-Mask Detection using Transfer Learning and Opencv Custom Dataset used from Kaggle
+Mask Detection using DL and Opencv
+Custom Dataset used from Kaggle